chrvadala/sliding-window-max/README.md

 # sliding-window-max
-Given a stream of data this algorithm returns (for every added value) the current max value.
+Given a stream of data, this algorithm returns (for every added value) the current max value.

 It uses a strategy that:
  - Stores at most a number of values defined by the window size
- - Avoids to scan all the values to calculate the max value.
+ - Avoids to scan all the values to calculate the max value

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard.js-brightgreen.svg)](https://standardjs.com)
 [![Build Status](https://travis-ci.org/chrvadala/sliding-window-max.svg?branch=master)](https://travis-ci.org/chrvadala/sliding-window-max)